How to Add Google Analytics To WordPress Website

-Google Analytics is a powerful tool for tracking and analyzing your website’s traffic, helping you make informed decisions based on user behavior and engagement.
+Google Analytics is one of the best free and powerful analytics tool for tracking and analyzing your website or application’s traffic, helping you make informed decisions based on user behavior and engagement.
+It’s used by millions of websites to analyze user actions, performance, and much more.

 Using a Plugin for WordPress